 Perhaps the kids will want to do some horse racing of their own.
 They can be jockeys in this game that simulates a horse race.
 To set up for the race, you will need to set up a track.
 Use tape to mark off a starting and finish line, as well as to create the lines for however many rows you will need.
 Once you have made your tracks, use more tape to mark off the same amount of “boxes” in each track.
 Give each jockey a number from one-to-12 to wear on his back.

 Once the players are numbered, have them line up behind the starting line.
 Roll a set of dice and call out the number that comes up.
 If a child is wearing that number, she gets to move forward one box in her track.
 If no one has the number, they can either all move forward or all remain in place.
 Keep rolling the dice and calling numbers until one jockey crosses the finish line.
 He is the winner.
 You can keep playing until everyone crosses the finish line.

 Another fun way for kids to play jockey is to have them run relay races while riding on stick horses.

-With a horse-shaped cookie cutter, you can make fun, Kentucky Derby themed food out of kid-friendly menu item such as sandwiches, brownies, marshmallow cereal treats and even personal pizzas.
+With a horse-shaped cookie cutter, you can make fun, Kentucky Derby-themed food out of kid-friendly menu items such as sandwiches, brownies, marshmallow cereal treats, and even personal pizzas.

 Mint juleps are the drink associated with the Kentucky Derby, but for a kids’ party, you could instead serve something like mint milkshakes or mint-infused lemonade.